-There are several UK and British banks to choose from with a range of options for those looking to relocate to England, Scotland, Wales or Northern Ireland.
-Take a look at this guide to find the best bank account for your needs.
+If you want to open a bank account in the UK, there are several banks to choose from with a range of options for those looking to relocate to England, Scotland, Wales or Northern Ireland.

 To make sure that your money is in the right hands, take a look at the selection of British banks available to ensure you choose one most suited to your needs, whether you may be working, studying, or simply visiting the United Kingdom.